Brain zaps aim to silence wrist pain without surgery

 Summary

 This study tests whether a painless brain stimulation technique (tDCS plus ultrasound) can reduce chronic pain in people with carpal tunnel syndrome.
-About 95 adults with long-term wrist pain will receive either real or fake stimulation to see if it lowers their pain scores.
-The goal is to find a drug-free way to ease discomfort without surgery or medication.
+About 95 adults with long-term wrist pain will receive either real or fake (sham) stimulation to see if it lowers their pain scores.
+The goal is to find a non-invasive way to manage pain without drugs or surgery.

 Disclaimer Read more